garybgenett/gary-os/README.md

 The parent commit should be the last commit hash before your changes.
 This will create '####-*' patch files for each commit since the parent.
 Email them as attachments.
-[GitHub] pull requests or links to commits in a cloned repository also work.
+[GitHub] pull requests or links to commits in a forked repository also work.

 **Inclusivity**